edcourage/CV/README.md

 </div>

 I am a self-motivated, out of the box Full Stack Software Engineer with excellent communication skills.
 I've spent the last 7 years working in music production as a Sound Engineer.
-The bulk of that has been working at Abbey Road Studios.
-Already being technically minded I decided to dive into the world of coding head first!
+The bulk of that has been working as an engineer at Abbey Road Studios.
+Already being technically minded I decided to dive head-first into the world of coding!
 I get the same creative buzz writing code (creating, refactoring) as I do writing and producing music (creating, editing).
 I learn fast and strive to have new challenges thrown at me.

 # Projects